crissyfield/troll-a/README.md

 Flags:
-  -e, --enclosed               only report secrets that are enclosed within their context -h, --help                   help for troll-a
+  -e, --enclosed               only report secrets that are enclosed within their context -f, --filter string          filter for the target URL of each WARC record.
+Only WARC
+                               records that match the given regular expression (using RE2 syntax) will be checked for secrets.
+An empty filter will match everything.
+  -h, --help                   help for troll-a
   -j, --jobs uint              detect secrets with this many concurrent jobs (default 8) -s, --json                   output detected secrets as JSON